 How is This Different From a Master of Divinity Degree?

 An MDiv is a full graduate degree, comparable to any graduate degree you would receive at a university or other seminary.
 It is often required for professional chaplaincy or paid congregational ministry.
-The Community Ministry Certificate is not a graduate degree or professional certificate.
+The Community Ministry Certificate is not a graduate degree or professional licensure.
 It is designed for the many individuals who are doing work in their own community and who need an introductory program to help them with the skills and knowledge essential to such work.
 You do not need a college degree in order to enter the CMC program.

 How will people know I’ve received this?

 Following award of your Community Ministry Certificate, you are entitled to add the initials CMC after your name.
 Also, if you have received your Community Ministry Certificate from Cherry Hill Seminary, you may commission a ministerial stole.
 A deep green stole with the embroidered Cherry Hill Seminary official logo is exclusively designated for our Community Ministry graduates.
 Contact the office for more information.